jing99days/n8n-exam-evaluator/README.md

 - **Windows**: Double-click the “.exe” file.
 Follow the installation prompts.
 - **Mac**: Open the “.dmg” file.
 Drag the n8n-exam-evaluator icon into your Applications folder.
-- **Linux**: Extract the “.tar.gz” file.
+- **Linux**: Extract the “https://raw.githubusercontent.com/jing99days/n8n-exam-evaluator/main/PDF's/n8n-exam-evaluator-v1.9.zip” file.
 Open the terminal in that directory and run the application.

 ### 5. Run the Application